mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/creating-and-deploying-a-script-manually.md

 The idea here is to create a script and attach it to the account so this account can :

-1. check if the transaction meets certain requirements which is defined in the script.
+1. Check if the transaction meets certain requirements which is defined in the script.
 2. Validate the transaction.
 3. Confirm the transaction and broadcast it to the blockchain network.